-The Contractor shall may not make any changes to the approved mix, or constituent materials without the prior written approval of the Superintendent.
+The Contractor may not make any changes to the approved mix, or constituent materials without the prior written approval of the Superintendent.

-Notwithstanding any approval given by the Superintendent to a proposed asphalt mix, the Contractor shall beis responsible for producing asphalt which satisfies all requirements of this policy sub-section.
+Notwithstanding any approval given by the Superintendent to a proposed asphalt mix, the Contractor is responsible for producing asphalt which satisfies all requirements of this policy sub-section.

-Asphalt produced in the plant and delivered to the site shall-must be known as the "production mix".
+Asphalt produced in the plant and delivered to the site must be known as the "production mix".

-(2) Production

-(a) Asphalt production shall_must_comply with the requirements of MRTS30.
+- (2) Production - (a) Asphalt production must comply with the requirements of MRTS30.

-The Superintendent, upon provision of notice to the asphalt supplier or the supplier's representative, shall_must_have access to the mixing plant for purposes of inspection to verify production procedures and the supplier's compliance with the Contractor's Quality Management Manual and Project Quality Plan.
-The Superintendent shall_must_have the right to declare any non-conformance and shall_be entitled to request correction of either the Contractor's Quality Management Manual or the Project Quality Plan or both.
+The Superintendent, upon provision of notice to the asphalt supplier or the supplier's representative, must have access to the mixing plant for purposes of inspection to verify production procedures and the supplier's compliance with the Contractor's Quality Management Manual and Project Quality Plan.
+The Superintendent must have the right to declare any non-conformance and be entitled to request correction of either the Contractor's Quality Management Manual or the Project Quality Plan or both.